-If you have questions regarding the application process, please contact the Office of Academic Programs and Student Development.
+If you have questions regarding the application process, please contact CLAS Undergraduate Programs.
 If you have questions regarding the allocation of funds, please contact your departmental accountant.

 Faculty, Staff, DEOs, Departmental Administrators, Departmental Accountants

 First-Year Seminar (FYS) funds are received in September of each year by CLAS Finance from the Provost Office.
 If an instructor for CLAS teaches a First-Year Seminar course, then CLAS will receive the funds from the Provost Office for that course.
 Allocations are made based on information provided by the Provost Office as to who was approved to teach a First-Year Seminar course and verified with section search results on MyUI for Fall of each year.

 If an instructor receives an acceptance email in the spring from the Provost Office for their Fall FYS course and then accepts a Professional Development Award for that same time period, they will not receive the FYS funds.
 If another instructor steps in to cover that course, that instructor will receive the funding instead.

 Please see these policies, procedures, and practices for the application process at https://clas.uiowa.edu/faculty/academic-programs-first-year-seminars.

 Tenure track and Clinical track faculty who teach a FYS course will have their funds allocated as Research.
 Expenses that are allowed on this account are travel, research related expenses, and any supplies related to the course.
 Food, scholarships, and the faculty members own salary should not be expensed to this account.
 Certain wages are allowable, please check with your departmental accountant.